anoniscoding/flighty/readme.md

 are eligible for dependency injection.
 The `NetworkModule` setup all the required dependency for making network requests.

-The `ViewModelFactory` class takes a runtime generated map as parameter that contains the providers for all viewModels registered in the `ViewModelsModule` class.
+The `ViewModelFactory` class takes a runtime generated map as parameter that contains the providers for all viewModels registered in the `DependencyModule` class.
 The `ViewModelFactoryModule` is responsible for providing the `ViewModelFactory`.

 ## Extensions package
 This contains custom extension functions for classes within the codebase